-Euronext Growth is an exchange-regulated (that is, it is regulated by the ISE) equity market for small to medium-issuers, and is a multi-lateral trading facility (MTF) for the purpose of MiFID.
-Euronext Growth has been modelled very closely on the LSE's AIM, with reduced admission criteria, no requirement for a prior trading record and no minimum free float requirement.
-Unlike on AIM, all Euronext Growth applicants must have a minimum market capitalisation of $\notin$ 5,000,000 to maintain the credibility of the market.
-The Euronext Growth Rules are very similar in content and feel to the AIM Rules for Companies, facilitating the option of a dual listing by coordinating an IPO to achieve admission to both markets using the same timetable and the same information document (known as an admission document on AIM).
-Of the 24 companies listed on Euronext Growth as of March 2019, 20 are also listed on AIM.
+The ESM is an exchange-regulated (that is, it is regulated by the ISE) equity market for small to medium-issuers, and is a multi-lateral trading facility (MTF) for the purpose of MiFID.
+ESM has been modelled very closely on the LSE's AIM, with reduced admission criteria, no requirement for a prior trading record and no minimum free float requirement.
+Unlike on AIM, all ESM applicants must have a minimum market capitalisation of €5,000,000 to maintain the credibility of the market.
+The ESM Rules are very similar in content and feel to the AIM Rules for Companies, facilitating the option of a dual listing by coordinating an IPO to achieve admission to both markets using the same timetable and essentially the same admission document.
+Of the 24 companies listed on ESM as of May 2017, 19 are also listed on AIM.

-An Euronext Growth issuer is required to appoint a Euronext Growth Adviser approved by the ISE (equivalent to a Nominated Adviser on AIM) for the duration of its listing.
-The role of a Euronext Growth Advisor is broadly similar to that of a sponsor on Euronext Dublin.
+An ESM issuer is required to appoint an ESM Adviser approved by the ISE (equivalent to a Nominated Adviser on AIM) for the duration of its listing.6 The role of an ESM Adviser is broadly similar to that of a sponsor on the MSM.
 In particular, it is responsible for assessing the appropriateness of an applicant for admission.
-In light of this responsibility, there are no other specific eligibility requirements that apply to companies seeking admission to Euronext Growth, save for the $\notin$ 5,000,000 minimum market capitalisation.
+In light of this responsibility, there are no other specific eligibility requirements that apply to companies seeking admission to ESM, save for the $\mathfrak{C}5,000,000$ minimum market capitalisation.

-An information document (equivalent to an AIM admission document, containing prescribed information set out in the Euronext Growth Rules (and similar in format to a prospectus) is required to be published in connection with the applicant's admission to Euronext Growth, but must be approved by the Euronext Growth Advisor rather than the Central Bank.
-The Euronext Growth Advisor must make a declaration to the ISE that the information document complies with the relevant requirements of the Euronext Growth Rules.
-Applicants already listed for 18 months on one of 13 'designated markets' can avail of a fast-track admission process which removes the requirement for an information document but instead requires a detailed pre-admission announcement.
-The current list of designated markets includes Euronext Dublin, ASM, the Main Market of the LSE, AIM, the New York Stock Exchange (NYSE), NASDAQ and the Australian Stock Exchange.
+As on AIM, an admission document, containing prescribed information set out in the ESM Rules (and similar in format to a prospectus) is required to be published in connection with the applicant's admission to ESM, but must be approved by the ESM Adviser rather than the Central Bank.
+The ESM Adviser must make a declaration to the ISE that the admission document complies with the relevant requirements of the ESM Rules.